sjccannon/xml_parser/parserCode/README.md

-python 2.7
+-python 2.7
-The XML_intron_parser program is intended to parse Locus reference Genomic xml files into memory to be used for further analysis as required.\n
+--The XML_intron_parser program is intended to parse Locus reference Genomic xml files into memory to be used for further analysis as required.
-Directory structure should be set out as:\n
+--Directory structure should be set out as:

     #    parent directory/
     #        lrgs/